dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext.threading/3.3.0">DotNext.Threading 3.3.0</a>
 * Introduced a new asynchronous primitive `AsyncCorrelationSource` for synchronization
+* Added `ValueTaskCompletionSource<T>` as reusable source of tasks suitable for pooling

 <a href="https://www.nuget.org/packages/dotnext.io/3.3.0">DotNext.IO 3.3.0</a>
 * `FileBufferingWriter.GetWrittenContentAsync` overload returning `ReadOnlySequence<T>` now ensures that the buffer tail is flushed to the disk